-19 See Arts.
+&lt;sup>19 See Arts.
 26 and 31 of the Convention on the Law of Treaties (Vienna, 1969).

-20 See supra, para.
+&lt;sup>20 See supra, para.
 2.B.

-21 Specific rules on the prohibition of trading are to be found in the Convention on the International Trade in Endangered Species of Wild Fauna and Flora, as well as in some European legal instruments (infra, paras.
+&lt;sup>21 Specific rules on the prohibition of trading are to be found in the Convention on the International Trade in Endangered Species of Wild Fauna and Flora, as well as in some European legal instruments (infra, paras.
 3.C and 3.F).

-22 See supra, para.
+&lt;sup>22 See supra, para.
 2.C.

-23 ACCOBAMS Resolution 1.12 (Conservation of the Black Sea Tursiops truncatus: Bottlenose Dolphin).
+&lt;sup>23 ACCOBAMS Resolution 1.12 (Conservation of the Black Sea Tursiops truncatus: Bottlenose Dolphin).

-24 Supra, para.
+&lt;sup>24 Supra, para.
 2.C.

 Such a provision is included in the legislation of the United States.
-According to the Marine Mammal Protection Act of 1972, as amended in 200725, "no marine mammal may be exported for the purpose of public display, scientific research, or enhancing the survival or recovery of a species or stock unless the receiving facility meets standards that are comparable to the requirements that a person must meet to receive a permit" under the MMPA itself (para.
+According to the Marine Mammal Protection Act of 1972, as amended in 2007, "no marine mammal may be exported for the purpose of public display, scientific research, or enhancing the survival or recovery of a species or stock unless the receiving facility meets standards that are comparable to the requirements that a person must meet to receive a permit" under the MMPA itself (para.
 9).
 The MMPA also provides that "the Secretary shall establish and maintain an inventory of all marine mammals possessed pursuant to permits [...], and all progeny of such marine mammals".
-The inventory must contain, for each marine mammal, the following information: "(a) the name of the marine mammal or other identification; (b) the sex of the marine mammal by the permit holder; (e) the source from whom the marine mammal was acquired, including the location of the take from the wild, if applicable; (f) if the marine mammal is transferred, the name of the recipient; (g) a notation if the animal was acquired as a result of stranding; (h) the date of death of the marine mammal and the cause of death when determined" (para.
+The inventory must contain, for each marine mammal, the following information: "(a) the name of the marine mammal or other identification; (b) the sex of the marine mammal; (c) the estimated or actual birth date of the marine mammal; (d) the date of acquisition or disposition of the marine mammal by the permit holder; (e) the source from whom the marine mammal was acquired, including the location of the take from the wild, if applicable; (f) if the marine mammal is transferred, the name of the recipient; (g) a notation if the animal was acquired as a result of stranding; (h) the date of death of the marine mammal and the cause of death when determined" (para.
 10).

-Currently, there is no official centralized inventory of captive cetaceans for the ACCOBAMS area26.
+Currently, there is no official centralized inventory of captive cetaceans for the ACCOBAMS area.
 If such an inventory were set up, with the support of the ACCOBAMS Secretariat and the Scientific Committee, all cetaceans held in captivity could be found by name, State and facility in a searchable archive and monitored, without illegal substitutions of wild animals taking place.
 This would dramatically increase the effectiveness of trade controls and contribute to a strengthened compliance with the Agreement.